Rebecca-Seib/Rebecca-Seib/README.md

 - I created a Sharepoint List with all the users of a AD group that microsoft licensing and helped to eliminate the licnsing taht was not needed in the organization in order to help reduce costs.

+-Created and design a powerapp that allowed users to scan a barcode to enter that barcode into a repository.
+They would then be able to update that barcode and the owner as well as the category of the asset.
+The owner was found by creating a second screen in which the owner was searched via the database.

 ![image](https://user-images.githubusercontent.com/109617102/181027189-cbdbb648-886a-4d81-899c-4afb9ccc3265.png)
 ![image](https://user-images.githubusercontent.com/109617102/181028098-2a2cc281-aa32-4b65-b6a2-c2b93ee727d5.png)
 ![image](https://user-images.githubusercontent.com/109617102/181028435-0e219e92-2e2f-4665-a2d2-b654e3e3d33d.png)